mecid/mecid.github.io/_posts/2024-07-02-mastering-scrollview-in-swiftui-scroll-phases.md

 }
 ```

-Having an instance of the *ScrollGeometry* type might be helpful in certain circumstances, as it provides many valuable properties, such as content size and visible rectangle.
+Having an instance of the *ScrollPhaseChangeContext* type might be helpful in certain circumstances, as it provides valuable information like *velocity* and provides access to the instance of the *ScrollGeometry* type.

 > To learn more about the *ScrollGeometry* type, take a look at my dedicated ["Mastering ScrollView in SwiftUI.
 Scroll Geometry"](/2024/06/25/mastering-scrollview-in-swiftui-scroll-geometry/) post.